oprypin/crsfml/docs/tutorials/graphics/vertex-array.md

 ## A simple vertex array

-Let's have a look at the [Vertex]({{book.api}}/Vertex.html) class now.
+Let's have a look at the [SF::Vertex][] class now.
 It's simply a container which contains three public members and no functions besides its constructors.
 These constructors allow you to construct vertices from the set of attributes you care about -- you don't always need to color or texture your entity.

 ```crystal
 # create a new vertex